Biden traveling to voting rights hot spot Georgia to promote plans to rebuild economy

 Similar measures are under consideration in other Republican-controlled states, where backers have used former President Donald Trump's false claims of voter fraud in last year's election to push for changes they say are needed to improve election integrity.

-(Reporting by Andrea Shalal; Editing by Heather Timmons, Kieran Murray and Peter Cooney)
+(Reporting by Andrea Shalal; Editing by Heather Timmons, Kieran Murray, Peter Cooney and Chizu Nomiyama)

 ((andrea.shalal@tr.com; +1 202-815-7432;))